About me

 - RFC 2938 "Identifying Composite Media Features", G. Klyne, L. Masinter, 2000.

-Some standards aren't as successful, or have more narrow applicability than expected.
+Sometimes things don't work out or have more narrow applicability than expected.

 - RFC 2542 "Terminology and Goals for Internet Fax."
 L. Masinter.
 1999.